janak3178/Car-Sales-Dashboard/README.md

-# Project Title:
-Car Sales Dashboard Analysis Using Power BI (2019–2022)
+# Project Title:Car Sales Dashboard Analysis Using Power BI (2019–2022)

 Problem Statement:
 Automobile companies handle large volumes of data related to sales, service, budget, and growth.
 However, stakeholders often lack a centralized and visual way to analyze this data effectively over time.
 This leads to delayed decision-making and missed opportunities in sales forecasting and service planning.
 The challenge is to present this complex data in a clear, interactive, and actionable format for strategic decision-making.